barafael/RC-Receiver-Interface/README.md

 The example sketch ```RC-Receiver-Interface.ino``` sets up the receiver such that you can connect your receiver to pins 8, 9, 10, 11.
 Channel order is throttle, aileron, elevator, rudder.
-Make sure your receiver outputs PPM signal, not CPPM or any of the more modern digital signals.
+Make sure you choose the right signal type (ppm, pwm) in the code and your receiver.